 The CQ&S committee comprises of a minimum of six members and includes up to two student governor members and up to two staff members.
 It operates in accordance with written terms of reference approved by the Corporation and meets on four occasions each academic year.
 It advises on the procedures in place for the continuous review of the curriculum offered by the College, along with the effectiveness of strategies used by managers to improve quality and the academic standard of provision for students, including HE and sub-contracted provision.
+It monitors progress with the Quality Improvement Plan at each meeting and reviews and recommends the Self-Assessment Report to the Board.
 In addition, it has responsibility for reviewing and monitoring the arrangements for the promotion of equality, diversity and safeguarding.
+A safeguarding update is presented for discussion at every meeting by the Designated Safeguarding Lead.